zedricka/rac/README.md

 - Android API

 ### MVP:
-- QR Scanning working on EAN codes
+- Bar Scanning working on EAN codes

 ### Stretch Goals :
 - Improve Nordstrom's UI
 - Available on iOS
-- Allow the QR Code Scanner to be universal
+- Allow the Bar Code Scanner to be universal

 ## Project Plan
-### Creating the QR Code scanning function
+### Creating the Bar Code scanning function
 - Create the javascript file
 - Start on the function
 - Test the function
 - Implement function into the original app

 ### Create a video demo
-- Highlight QR Code Scanning
+- Highlight Bar Code Scanning
 - Explain how it works

 ### Create Presentation